-The Grawa waterfall in the Stubaital valley belongs to the concept “WildeWasserWeg” and is a popular destination for ice climbers.
+The Grawa Waterfall in the Stubaital valley belongs to the concept “WildeWasserWeg” and is a popular destination for ice climbers.

-The Grawa waterfall is located near the Grawa mountain hut, which can also be reached by car.
+The Grawa Waterfall is located near the Grawa mountain hut, which can also be reached by car.
 Already from the alpine pasture, located underneath the glacier road at 1,530 m asl, you can admire the waterfall.
-Within a short walk of 15 minutes you reach the panoramic platform, which makes you best admire the rushing and thundering of the Sulzbach river.
+Within a short walk of 15 minutes you reach the panoramic platform, which makes you best admire the rushing and thundering of the Sulzbach brook.
 The trail that takes to the upper platform is a little more challenging, but provides a breathtaking view.

 Where: at the Stubai Glacier, Stubaital valley

-Peculiarities: one of the most beautiful waterfalls of Austria and one of the widest of the East Alps, part of the “Stubaier WildeWasserParks”, ice climbing
+Characteristics: one of the most beautiful waterfalls of Austria and one of the widest of the East Alps, part of the “Stubaier WildeWasserParks”, ice climbing

 Further information: phone: +43 501 881100, firstname.lastname@example.org